jdvalencit/item-comparison-api/README.md

 ## 📂 Data Storage

-Product information is persisted as individual JSON files within the `./data` directory.
-Each product is stored in its own file, which makes the data:
+The project uses a non-structured file-based storage approach rather than a traditional database.
+Product information is persisted as individual JSON files in the `./data` directory

-- Simple to manage – no database setup or migration is required.
-- Human-readable – files can be easily inspected and edited.
-- Portable – product data can be versioned, backed up, or shared without extra tooling.
+This design choice was made because product data does not always share the same structure.
+Different products may include different fields or specifications.
+A non-structured format like JSON makes it easy to store and retrieve this flexible data without enforcing a rigid schema.

 ---
+hablar más sobre no estructurados más que json

 ## 🚀 Future Improvements